theQRL/docs.theqrl.org/_docs/developers/address.md

 tags: developers
 ---

-{% comment %}

-FIXME add a brief description of the address format.

-An address is created by performing a SHA-256 upon the merkle root of the highest XMSS certification tree.
+A QRL address is created by performing a SHA-256 upon the merkle root of the highest XMSS certification tree.
 A four byte checksum is appended to this (formed from the first four bytes of a double SHA-256 hash of the merkle root) and the letter ’Q’ prepended.

  i.e. in pythonic pseudocode: